tBuLi/kroneckerproduct/README.md

 ```

 Direct product are done using the bitshift operator <<, since we are essentially
-pushing the matrix on the right hand side of the operator into whats on the left
+pushing the matrix on the right hand side of the operator into what's on the left
 hand side.

 The normal multiplication operator still does matrix multiplication: